note3crafter/ProjectCore/README.md

 # Important information
 The Project Core can have errors!
 Of course we are working to fix these errors!
 We will also use this project on our server!

+Please install InvMenu or by the Command /ec will it crash xd

 # Servers
 CyberCrafft
 play-cybercraft.de